-When we talk about cameras of smartphones lineup, we all know that Google Pixel is at the top.
-The problem arises in smartphone’s cameras when its night or the light is low, phones cannot perform well at that time.
+When we talk about cameras in the smartphone lineup, we all know that Google Pixel is at the top.
+The problem arises in smartphone cameras when it’s night or the light is low, phones cannot perform well at that time.
 That is why night sight mode is very important in low light.

 But Google has done tremendous stuff regarding capturing pictures in low light or at night, where the Night Sight Mode of Google captures splendid photos in these circumstances.